MangoParrot/MangoParrot/README.md

   Hey, definitely Ariz Ahmed, totally not stealing his identity, a High School student from Australia, who has an interest in all things tech.
   <br>
   <br>
-  🔬 I'm currently focusing on school-work, assignments and exams
+  🦜 I'm currently focusing on school-work, assignments and exams
   <br>
-  💻 I love working with hardware, and learning more about software
+  🦜 I love working with hardware, and learning more about software
   <br>
-  📚 I’m currently learning more about Machine Learning, Neural Networks and Computer Forensics.
+  🦜 I’m currently learning more about Machine Learning, Neural Networks and Computer Forensics.
   <br>
-  💬 Ask me anything about Volatility3, Autopsy, FastAI, PyTorch, Hardware and GNU/Linux
+  🦜
   <br>
-  📫 How to contact me: <a href="mailto: ariz.ahmed@wellard.net.au">ariz.ahmed@wellard.net.au</a>
+  🦜 How to contact me: <a href="mailto: alfimov.fedor@gmail.com">alfimov.fedor@gmail.com</a>
 </p>